c4tom/DreamDevBox/docs/vhost-gen/customize-specific-virtual-host.rst

 Where do I find templates
 -------------------------

-The latest version of vhost-gen templates are shipped in the Devilbox git directory under ``cfg/vhost-gen/``.
+The latest version of vhost-gen templates are shipped in the DreamDevBox git directory under ``cfg/vhost-gen/``.